 - Loans of specified equipment may be limited at times to only certain classes

-- Equipment can be booked for the current and next week online at Library Equipment Booking
+- Equipment reserved for IAT courses can be booked online at IAT reserved Equipment Booking

 - Limited bookings per type of equipment per user; generally no more than once per week

 - Booked equipment is available for pick up at 1:00 p.m. and will be held until 3:00 p.m.

 - If you wish to arrange for a later pick up time (after 3 p.m.), you must notify staff before your booking expires and approval will be granted at staff's discretion.

 - To ensure that all the equipment is complete and working before leaving the Library